-Jackson, a Republican, was the representative for Virginia's 3rd congressional district from 1801 to 1803.
+Jackson was the representative for Virginia’s 3rd congressional district and was a Republican.
+He served from 1801 to 1803.

 From Jan 1796 to Mar 1803, Jackson missed 46 of 321 roll call votes, which is 14.3%.
 This is on par with the median of 17.7% among the lifetime records of representatives serving in Mar 1803.
 The chart below reports missed votes over time.